[ Jump to Content ]

 Often, a simple bait trap isn’t enough.
 Don’t hesitate to contact a pest control company like Alpha Ecological to eradicate these pests.
 Working with a professional pest control company is often the best choice you can make.
 Alpha Ecological offers green solutions to pest control that include regular inspections and ongoing ant control.

-We are experts when it comes to eradicating your home of ants, bed bugs, bees, beetles, box elders, cockroaches, carpet beetles, silverfish, fleas, flies, mice, rats, scorpions, spiders, springtails, wasps, yellow jackets and more!
+We are experts when it comes to eradicating your home of ants, bed bugs, bees, beetles, box elders, cockroaches, carpet beetles, fleas, flies, mice, mosquitos, rats, scorpions, silverfish, spiders, springtails, termites, ticks, wasps, yellow jackets and more!

 Licensed • Bonded • Insured